alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 drives better research.
 CNNs have heavy priors towards considering nearby values.
 They were first useful for image recognition, but now have implications for genomics [(Nature Genetics, 2019)](https://www.nature.com/articles/s41588-018-0328-0), as well as music generation [(van den Oord et al, 2016)](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio).
-Transformers are a sequence model that first happened for language modeling.
+Transformers are a sequence model that were first used for language modeling.
 They were later applied to video understanding [(Sun et al, 2019)](https://arxiv.org/abs/1906.05743).
 This trend is likely to continue.
 Machine learning has hit a point where describing something as "deep learning" is practically meaningless, since multilayer perceptions have integrated with enough of the field that you're no longer specifying anything.
+Maybe five years from now, we'll have a new buzzword that takes deep learning's place.

 If this model is good at language, speech, and visual data, what sensor inputs do humans have that this doesn't?
 It's just the sensors tied to physical embodiment, like taste and touch.
 Can we claim intelligence is bottlenecked on those stimuli?
-Sure, but I don't think it is, and you arguably only need text to pretend to be human.
+Sure, but I don't think it is.
+You arguably only need text to pretend to be human.

 A lot has to go right in this scenario above.
 Multi-modal learning has to work.
 Behaviors need to continue to emerge out of scaling, because your researcher timer is mostly going into ideas that help you scale, rather than inductive priors.
-Hardware efficiency has to match pace, which includes green energy usage and fixing your ever-increasing hardware fleet.
+Hardware efficiency has to match pace, which includes clean energy generation and fixing your ever-increasing hardware fleet.
 Overall, the number of things that have to go right makes me think it's unlikely, but still a possibility worth taking seriously.

-The most likely issue I see with my story is that unsupervised learning could be way harder for anything outside of language.
+The most likely problem I see with my story is that unsupervised learning could be way harder for anything outside of language.
 Remember, in 2015, unsupervised learning gave us word vectors for language, and nothing great for images.
 One reasonable hypothesis